-The proposed actions analyzed in this document utilizes the best scientific information available on stock assessments of cowcod south of 40°10' N. lat. and shortbelly rockfish, as well as fishery operation off the West Coast.
+The proposed actions analyzed in this document utilizes the best scientific information available on stock assessments of cowcod south of 40°10' N lat.
+(Dick and MacCall., 2014) and shortbelly rockfish (Field et al. 2008), as well as recent fishery-independent survey data and fishery operation off the West Coast.